Elevating Mountains in the Post-2020 Global Biodiversity Framework

-Spending much of my childhood and youth in the Norwegian forests, mountains, and countryside I developed a curiosity for environmental issues early on.
-In my academic work, I have been interested in studying interactions and connections between society, nature and policy, and I hold a MSc in globalisation specialising in geography from the Norwegian University of Science and Technology (NTNU).
+Spending much of my childhood and youth in the Norwegian forests and mountains, I developed a curiosity for environmental issues early on.
+In my academic work, I have been interested in studying interactions and connections between society, nature and policy.
+I hold a MSc in globalisation, specialising in geography from the Norwegian University of Science and Technology (NTNU).

-At GRID-Arendal I support the Polar and Mountain Environments Programme on a variety of topics concerning high mountain and Arctic environments, by turning complex environmental data into creative and scientifically sound communication products.
+At GRID-Arendal I am engaged in a number of projects concerning high mountain and Arctic environments, by turning complex environmental data into creative and scientifically sound communication products.
 I work on topics concerning climate change impacts and adaptation, biodiversity, ecosystems and marine litter, and lead the UArctic Thematic Network on Arctic Plastic Pollution.